Pitman Efficiency Lower Bounds for Multivariate Distribution-Free Tests Based on Optimal Transport: Simulations

 \subsection{Numerical illustration of Hodges-Lehmann and Chernoff-Savage type results}

-In this section, we use numerical experiments to demonstrate the Hodges-Lehmann and Chernoff-Savage type behavior theoretically observed in~\cref{prop:areind} in the main paper.
-We do so with the following simulation settings: \begin{enumerate} \item[(H1)] $\bX_1$ follows a bivariate Epanechnikov distribution (see~\cref{prop:areind}) with independent components and location parameter $\bzr$, and $\bY_1$ has the same distribution with location parameter $0.1 \cdot \mathbf{1}_2$. \item[(H2)] $\bX_1$ follows a bivariate standard normal distribution with location parameter $\bzr$, and $\bY_1$ has the same distribution with location parameter $0.1 \cdot \mathbf{1}_2$. \end{enumerate} For each of these settings, we compare the power curves of the Hotelling $T^2$ test versus tests based on $\rhsc$, where we use $\nu\equiv\nu_U\equiv\mbox{Unif}[0,1]^d$ and $\bJ(\mx)=\mx$, or $\nu\equiv\nu_G\equiv\mathcal{N}_d(\bzr,\bm I_d)$ and $\bJ(\mx)=\mx$.
+In this section, we use numerical experiments to demonstrate the Hodges-Lehmann and Chernoff-Savage type behavior theoretically observed in~\cref{prop:areind}.
+Towards this consider the following simulation settings: \begin{enumerate} \item[(H1)] $\bX_1$ follows a bivariate Epanechnikov distribution (see~\cref{prop:areind}) with independent components and location parameter $\bzr$, and $\bY_1$ has the same distribution with location parameter $0.1 \cdot \mathbf{1}_2$. \item[(H2)] $\bX_1$ follows a bivariate standard normal distribution with location parameter $\bzr$, and $\bY_1$ has the same distribution with location parameter $0.1 \cdot \mathbf{1}_2$. \end{enumerate} For each of these settings, we compare the power curves of the Hotelling $T^2$ test versus tests based on $\rhsc$, where we use $\nu\equiv\nu_U\equiv\mbox{Unif}[0,1]^d$ and $\bJ(\mx)=\mx$, or $\nu\equiv\nu_G\equiv\mathcal{N}_d(\bzr,\bm I_d)$ and $\bJ(\mx)=\mx$.
 These will be referred to as the {\tt RankUniform} and {\tt RankGaussian} versions of the test based on $\rhsc$, respectively.
 In the sequel, we will not repeat the choice of the score function as it is set to the identity map in both cases.
 Each of the tests are carried out at level $0.05$ and the power curves are plotted as the sample size $m=n$ varies in the interval $[100,1100]$.
 To obtain the power curves, we used $500$ independent replications.

-To understand how~\cref{fig:settingA5} should be interpreted in the aforementioned settings, it is instructive to recall the informal/intuitive understanding of ARE which we presented in~\cref{sec:hotellingeff} in the main paper, namely: \begin{changemargin}{0.5cm}{0.5cm} \textit{The ARE of $T_1$ relative to $T_2$ is the ratio of the number of samples needed to attain the same power when using the test $T_2$ compared to the same for test $T_1$.} \end{changemargin} In other words, if the ARE of $T_1$ with respect to $T_2$ is $0.9$, intuitively it means that the power of $T_1$ with $n$ samples and that of $T_2$ with $\approx 0.9n$ should be similar, at least for large $n$.
+To understand how~\cref{fig:settingA5} should be interpreted in the aforementioned settings, it is instructive to recall the informal/intuitive understanding of ARE which we presented in the Introduction, namely: \begin{changemargin}{0.5cm}{0.5cm} \textit{The ARE of $T_1$ relative to $T_2$ is the ratio of the number of samples needed to attain the same power when using the test $T_2$ compared to the same for test $T_1$.} \end{changemargin} In other words, if the ARE of $T_1$ with respect to $T_2$ is $0.9$, intuitively it means that the power of $T_1$ with $n$ samples and that of $T_2$ with $\approx 0.9n$ should be similar, at least for large $n$.